JPLMLIA/bitflips/README.md

 ## FOAM LATTE Specific Instructions

-The FOAM LATTE project directory (`/proj/foamlatte`) uses Stow package management system to maintain and switch between several versions of Valgrind / BITFLIPS.
+The FOAM LATTE project directory (`/proj/foamlatte`) uses the Stow package management system to maintain and switch between several versions of Valgrind / BITFLIPS.
 This section describes the easiest way to clone, modify, and then "install" from an existing installation.